neuralvis/elpa-mirror/stable-melpa/inform-readme.txt

 You can follow these additional links with the usual Info keybindings.
-The customisation variable `mouse-1-click-follows-link' is influencing the clicking behaviour (and the tooltips) of the links, the variable's default is 450 (milli seconds) setting it to nil means only clicking with mouse-2 is following the link (hint: Drew Adams).
+The customisation variable `mouse-1-click-follows-link' is influencing the clicking behavior (and the tooltips) of the links, the variable's default is 450 (milli seconds) setting it to nil means only clicking with mouse-2 is following the link (hint: Drew Adams).